Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Simulations

 \Cref{eq:DDECal_A} is used to forward simulate the beam.
 Since the chromaticity of the element beam is limited, we model it as an achromatic beam $U(\mathvec{\hat{s}})$ that is identical for all antennas.
 The station beam can be computed with and without removing elements.
 Setting all element gains to unity results in the calibration beam, whereas setting some element gains to zero results in the perturbed `true' beam.

-We use the perturbed beam as the propagation matrix in \Cref{eq:fullsky_RIME} to simulate visibilities.
+We use the true beam (with switched-off elements) as the propagation matrix in \Cref{eq:fullsky_RIME} to simulate visibilities.
 The thermal noise is created by independently drawing the real and imaginary part of the noise from a Gaussian with standard deviation $\sigma=\text{SEFD}/\sqrt{2\Delta\nu\Delta t}$ [Jy]\footnote{The factor two is introduced by independently drawing the real and complex part of the noise.}, where $\Delta\nu$ and $\Delta t$ are the spectral and temporal resolutions of the simulation in Hertz and seconds, respectively.
 SEFD is the system equivalent flux density in Jansky.
+The visibilities created in this way (with the true beam and noise) are treated as the observation's raw uncalibrated data.

-For the calibration model, we sum the coherencies per calibration patch to create patch models, and do not add thermal noise.
+For the calibration model, we subsequently use the model beam (that does not contain broken elements).
+We sum the coherencies per calibration patch to create model visibilities for each direction, and do not add thermal noise.